 - Upper deck maintenance & ship’s husbandry

-On completion of the basic seamanship course you will complete a specialised Hydrographic course that trains Hydrographic System Operators in:
+On completion of the basic branch training you will complete specialised courses covering:

-On completion of a six month hydrographic course in Australia, Hydrographic System Technicians are accredited as an internationally recognised Category B Hydrographic Surveyor and on completion of a competent log gain a Diploma in Hydrographic Survey (at about 9-12 years in this job).
+On completion of a six month hydrographic course in the UK or Australia, you are accredited as an internationally recognised Category B Hydrographic Surveyor, and on completion of a competencies log gain a Diploma in Hydrographic surveying and Diploa in Spatial Information Services.

 Devonport Naval Base